monacca1/nuggit/README.md

-nuggit (incomplete prototype status):
+#nuggit

-  push, pull and merge need work
+(incomplete prototype status):

 Nuggit is a wrapper for git that makes repositories consisting of submodules (or nested submodules) work more like mono-repositories.
 This is, in part, achieved by doing work on the same branc across all submodules and taking the approproate action when submodules are modified, added, pushed, pulled etc. without requring the user to do extra magic just for submodules.